Alexei Mishin: Coaching career

 Mishin prefers to work with men's single skaters.
-The most successful students are Alexei Urmanov the 1994 Winter Olympics champion, Alexei Yagudin the 2002 Winter Olympics сhampion, a four-time World Champion (1998, 1999, 2000, 2002), and Evgeni Plushenko the 2006 Winter Olympics champion, 2014 Winter Olympics gold medalist, two-time Olympic silver medalist, and three-time World champion.
+The most successful students are Alexei Urmanov the 1994 Winter Olympics champion, Alexei Yagudin the 2002 Winter Olympics champion, a four-time World Champion (1998, 1999, 2000, 2002), and Evgeni Plushenko the 2006 Winter Olympics champion, 2014 Winter Olympics gold medalist, two-time Olympic silver medalist, and three-time World champion.
 Plushenko came to Mishin without his parents when he was eleven years old.
 Then Mishin became Plushenko's father figure, both on and off the ice.
 Since that time, they have been working together for nearly twenty years.

 Plushenko later described Mishin as "Professor Higgins", a character from George Bernard Shaw's play Pygmalion:

-Mishin was like a second father, like Professor Higgins.
+"Mishin was like a second father, like Professor Higgins.
 He taught me how to behave in public.
 In which hand should I hold the knife, and fork.
-He pulled me out of the dirt, put me on my feet, and made me into a person.
+He pulled me out of the dirt, put me on my feet, and made me into a person."

-On the subject of female students, Mishin said in 2009, "better one man of average talent than two super-talented ladies" because "compared with women, men are more sporty and talented and able to learn artistic elements faster" but women are "delicate material":
+On the subject of female students, Mishin said in 2009, "better one man of average talent than two super-talented ladies" because "compared with women, men are more sporty and talented and able to learn artistic elements faster" but women are "delicate material".

-Coaching women is dangerous – there's always probability that the story of (mythology) Pygmalion will recur periodically.
+"Coaching women is dangerous – there's always probability that the story of (mythology) Pygmalion will recur periodically.
 My wife was a mere pupil at first.
-See, what has eventually happened?
+See, what has eventually happened?"